airbr/morganwebdev.org/content/posts/github-mentoring.md

     - job hunting
 ---

-## Over the course of 2020 I mentored six up and coming software developers from the [Bellingham Codes](https://bellingham.codes) and [Tech404](https://tech404.github.io/) communities about how to optimize their GitHub to prospective employers/recruiters/OSS opportunities.
-I spent 20-40mins over Zoom with each of them and learned a lot myself about what it is like getting started in the industry today.
+## Over the course of 2020 I mentored six up and coming software developers from the [Bellingham Codes](https://bellingham.codes) and [Tech404](https://tech404.github.io/) communities.
+I mentored them to optimize their GitHub account for prospective employers/recruiters/OSS opportunities.
+I spent 20-40mins over Zoom with each of them and learned a lot myself about what it's like getting started in the industry today.

 ## This blog is a synthesis of what I was taught at my General Assembly Bootcamp in 2016, my lived experience as a developer the last four years and the experience of mentoring up and coming developers in 2020.
+It follows a few stages: About me, testimonials and then my advice.

 # Spoiler: It is not all about the contribution graph.

 First...
 I am biased towards GitHub and I think it can be quite important.
 For some people, especially experienced programmers who were around before Git and GitHub, it may be [completely unnecessary and frustrating that people now think it is important](https://www.quora.com/What-do-you-think-about-a-coder-who-does-not-have-Github-account).
 My bias comes from my (in)experience and naive wisdom: my GitHub profile was essential in getting my first full time remote developer job that changed my life.

-I believe it is a reality in the job market that having a GitHub is expected for many jobs or to work with recruiters for anyone starting out especially if you are a career changer or come from a non traditional background.
-If you don't have a CS Degree to lean on to get into the interview where you are then expected to show your skills on a whiteboard or something like that... things can be tough to get your foot in the door.
+I believe it is a reality in the job market that having a GitHub account is expected for many jobs or to work with recruiters for anyone starting out especially if you are a career changer or come from a non traditional background.
+If you don't have a Computer Science Degree to get into the interview process things can be tough to get your foot in the door.

 I applied for quite a few jobs and worked with several recruitment agencies.
-When I got an interview for a full time remote web developer position I was asked about stuff on my GitHub which I had linked in my resume.
+When I got an interview for a full time remote web developer position I was asked about stuff on my GitHub account which I had linked in my resume.
 I answered questions and talked about my projects.
 I was particularly asked about the project [FreeSpot](https://github.com/airbr/freespot) and then...
 I got the job.
-Sure, they seemed reasonably interested in my [law degree](/about) and other things but if I did not have a GitHub or if it was not up to scratch I don't know if I would have got the job especially as I was interviewed remotely.
+Sure, they seemed reasonably interested in my [law degree](/about) and other things but if I did not have a GitHub account or if it was not up to scratch I don't know if I would have gotten the job especially as I was interviewed remotely.

-I gained a fascination for GitHub that stuck with me after I gained my first software job.
-I don't have a huge amount of contributions like some people do: my contribution graph is actually very barren.
+I became fascinated with GitHub and it stuck with me after I gained my first software job.
+I don't have a huge amount of contributions like some people do: my contribution graph is quite barren.
 This is a common thing for many people who get a job but don't work in open source: most of our code is proprietary.
 Some developers argue they don't need their GitHub anymore once they get a job except maybe using it for hobby stuff if they have any time for that outside of work (and many don't).
 For many people if they work on weekends they work to get paid... not make side projects on GitHub.

 Despite the apparent lack of necessity of GitHub after I got "the job" I still worked to curate a selection of [repositories](https://github.com/airbr?tab=repositories), [forks](https://github.com/airbr?tab=repositories&q=&type=fork&language=), [stars](https://github.com/airbr?tab=stars) and [ReadMe's](https://github.com/airbr/airbr/blob/master/README.md).
 I think that these cumulatively say something about me for anyone that might be interested for a future opportunity whether work or non-work related.

 I love mentoring about GitHub mainly because it is actually... kind of easy.
 Learning Git is the big hurdle.
 Once you have the basics of Git down the essence of GitHub is really about learning some [Markdown](https://en.wikipedia.org/wiki/Markdown) for writing [ReadMe's](https://en.wikipedia.org/wiki/README): the rest is following an intuitive UI.
 You need code to put on your profile... but it doesn't even have to be your own original code.
-Sometimes it is even better if it is not original: copying and remixing is the bread and butter of most developers lives and as I discuss below some people looking at your profile will understand that.
+Sometimes it is even better if it's not original: copying and remixing is the bread and butter of most developers lives and as I discuss below some people looking at your profile will understand that.

 Mostly it is just encouragement. __Do stuff!__ .
 A lot of the things we will see are quite easy to do from the UI of the site to breathe life into your projects.
 You can have a look at [my imperfect github](https://github.com/airbr)...
 I am willing to put it out there as an imperfect profile but one that got me a job.